 Frying

-- Coat each patty in the beaten egg mix (3 large eggs) then lightly fry in vegetable oil on either side till golden.
+- Coat each patty in the beaten egg mix (6 medium/large eggs) then lightly fry in vegetable oil on either side till golden.
 Serve warm with a green chutney.

 Notes